-- 1. make an annual report, assisted by the Heads of Key Stage, on safety matters to the Headteacher and the Governing Body; - 2. assist with inspections and safety audits; - 3. investigate and advise on hazards and precautions; - 4. develop and establish emergency procedures, and organise fire evacuation practices within the school; - 5. have a general oversight of health, safety and first aid matters; - 6. monitor the general safety programme on behalf of the Headteacher; - make recommendations to the senior leadership team on matters requiring immediate attention, e.g. changes to legislation or outcomes from premises safety inspections; - 8. make recommendations to the Headteacher on matters of safety policy in compliance with new and modified legislation; - 9. publicise safety matters; - 10. liaise with outside bodies concerned with safety and health e.g. East Sussex County Council's Health and Safety Team; - 11. investigate with the headteacher any incidents to ensure that learning outcomes are applied to future practice and prevent reoccurrence; - 12. monitor accidents to identify trends and introduce methods of reducing accidents.
+- make an annual report, in conjunction with the Health and Safety governor and assisted by the Heads of Key Stage, on safety matters to the Headteacher and the Governing Body; - 2. assist with inspections and safety audits; - 3. investigate and advise on hazards and precautions; - 4. develop and establish emergency procedures, and organise fire evacuation practices within the school; - 5. have a general oversight of health, safety and first aid matters; - 6. monitor the general safety programme on behalf of the Headteacher; - 7. make recommendations to the senior leadership team on matters requiring immediate attention, e.g. changes to legislation or outcomes from premises safety inspections; - 8. make recommendations to the Headteacher on matters of safety policy in compliance with new and modified legislation; - 9. publicise safety matters; - 10. liaise with outside bodies concerned with safety and health e.g. East Sussex County Council's Health and Safety Team; - 11. investigate with the headteacher any incidents to ensure that learning outcomes are applied to future practice and prevent reoccurrence; - 12. monitor accidents to identify trends and introduce methods of reducing accidents.